tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 }
 ```

 This is the bottom layer of our method.
-For our method here, a new Akka client to the Sequence
+For our method here, a new Pekko client to the Sequence
 Component is constructed from the location, and the `unloadScript` method is called on it.
 Thus, we
 have reached the bottom of our layers, and will not need to provide any test classes beyond this.
 The testing for this class must have tests for the methods we use, which in this case is just